simduchaine/nancy-bilodeau-website/data_en/training/health-101.md

 ---
 title: Health 101
-type: Course
+type: ''
 id: health 101
 thumbnail: "/uploads/blubel-103318-unsplash.jpg"
 link: "#"

 ---
 What is health?
 The China Study.
 The latest discoveries.
-The different systems of the body and how to take care of it.
-The essential foundations.
+The different systems in our body and how to take care of them.
+The essential foundations for good health.